troymessina/HumanAmbitions/markdown/Ch02_EconomicGrowth.md

 - 7. Come up with some of your own examples (at least three; not listed in the text) of economic activities<sup>29</sup> that have little resource footprint and are therefore fairly decoupled.
 These are transactions for which the intensity (energy or resource expenditure) is very low compared to the dollar amount.
 - 8. If a candle has a luminous efficacy of 0.3 lm/W and a modern LED light bulb achieves  $100 \text{ lm/W}$ , by what factor<sup>30</sup> have we improved lighting efficiency?
 If the theoretical limit is around 300 lm/W, what factor do we still have to go?
 - 9. In going from 0.3 lm/W candle technology to the theoretical maximum luminous efficacy, we see a factor of 1,000 increase.
 Taking about 300 years to do this, we might recognize that we are following along our familiar factor-of-ten each century trajectory.
 Approximately how long<sup>31</sup> might we expect it to take to achieve the final factor of three to go from our current technology to the theoretical limit, at this same rate?
 Is it within your lifetime that we hit the limit?
-- 10. Provide your own example of a sequence of substitutions comprised of at least two qualitatively superior  $32$  substitutions over time (thus three steps: original, first replacement, second replacement).
+- 10. Provide your own example of a sequence of substitutions comprised of at least two qualitatively superior[^32] substitutions over time (thus three steps: original, first replacement, second replacement).
 - 11. List three substances or critical concepts we rely on that have no superior substitutes in the universe.
 - 12. Based on your present state of knowledge, detail what you think an optimist might say about the superiority of post-fossil energy substitutes?
 - 13. Based on your present state of knowledge, detail what you think a pessimist might say about the lack of superiority of post-fossil energy substitutes?